agenda/agenda/README.md

 Decreasing the frequency will result in fewer database queries, but more jobs being stored in memory.

-Also worth noting is that if the job is queue is shutdown, any jobs stored in memory that haven't run will still be locked, meaning that you may have to wait for the lock to expire.
+Also worth noting is that if the job queue is shutdown, any jobs stored in memory that haven't run will still be locked, meaning that you may have to wait for the lock to expire.